Juanma1313/hello-django/README.md

 $ pip3 install 'django<4'
     Note: It's important to make sure that you download the official (and most supported) version of Django.
 As a result, you should download the latest version of 3.

-2. Create Project
+2. Create Project (PROJ_NAME = django_todo)
 $ django-admin startproject PROJ_NAME .
     Note: Don’t forget the ‘.’ at the end of the command.

-3. Create a new App
+3. Create a new App (APP_NAME = *depends on the app e.g. todo)
 $ python3 manage.py startapp APP_NAME

+4. Install the Coverage tool
+$ pip3 install coverage

+5. Install a database url package
+$ pip3 install dj-database-url
+    Note: This package allows us to parse the database url that Heroku created.

+6.-Install Postgres
+$ pip3 install psycopg2-binary
+    Note: Postgres is a way for your content to ‘talk’ to the database on the back end

+7. Install webserver
+$ pip3 install gunicorn
+    Note: Replaces the development server once the app is deployed to Heroku

+8. Create superuser
+$ python3 manage.py createsuperuser

-4. To run the server
+9. To run the server
 $ python3 manage.py runserver
     You will need to add the host name to ALLOWED_HOSTS.
-See this guide
+    Run the server and start a browser and wait for the error which will contain the host name.